-Financial assets include fixed and floating debt securities.
+Financial assets include fixed and floating rate debt securities, hedge funds, equity funds and derivative financial assets.
 The fixed income securities are well diversified across high quality, liquid securities.
 The price risk associated with these securities is predominantly interest, foreign exchange and credit risk related.
+The sensitivity to price risk that relates to the syndicate's hedge fund investments and equity linked funds is presented on the next page.
 The investment committee has established comprehensive guidelines with investment managers setting out maximum investment limits, diversification across industries and concentrations in any one industry or company.

 Listed investments are recognised on the balance sheet at quoted bid price.
-If the market for the investment is not considered to be active, then the syndicate establishes fair value using valuation techniques.
+If the market for the investment is not considered to be active, then the syndicate establishes fair value using valuation techniques (refer to note 9).
 This includes using recent arm's length market transactions, reference to current fair value of other investments that are substantially the same, discounted cash flow models and other valuation techniques that are commonly used by market participants.